pcapriotti/optparse-applicative/README.md

 the command line, and providing a powerful [applicative] interface for composing them.

+optparse-applicative is created to:
-optparse-applicative takes care of reading and validating the arguments passed to the command line, handling and reporting errors, generating a usage line, a comprehensive help screen, and enabling context-sensitive `bash`, `zsh`, and `fish` completions.
+  - read and validate the arguments passed to the command line;
+  - handle and report errors;
+  - generate lines that explain usage;
+  - have a comprehensive help screen;
+  - create context-sensitive complettions for `bash`, `zsh`, `fish`.

 **Table of Contents**